 If you think your household income will be close to 400% FPL, you could also wait until you file your taxes to take all, or some, of the premium tax credit when you file your tax return.

-If your employer helps you pay for health coverage through Vermont Health Connect, you should use the amount you get from your employer to help pay for your monthly premium and select less of the advanced premium tax credit that is available to you.
+If your employer helps you pay for health coverage through Vermont Health Connect, you should use the amount you get from your employer to help pay for your monthly premium and select less of the advance premium tax credit that is available to you.